Muse-haut/Miyo/README.md

 For the moment, the access of the bot is limited.
 If you want to invite him to your server, you'll need to have the authorisation of the creator.
 Contact him in private messages on discord

-## ⚠ 2 - Clause de non-responsabilité sur le partage de contenu
+## ⚠ 2 - Content Sharing Disclaimer
-Vous pouvez inclure ce bot dans du contenu en ligne (images, vidéos, streams, etc.), mais toute utilisation dans un cadre illégal, contraire à l’éthique, haineux ou pornographique est interdite.
-Cela inclut :
+You can include this bot in your online activities (pictures, videos streams...), however, any use in an illegal, unethical, hateful, or pornographic context is prohibited.
+This includes:

-- Contenus pour adultes
+- Adult content
-- Produits commerciaux, illicites ou addictifs
+- Commercial, illicit, or addictive products
-- Discours haineux ou incitations à la violence
+- Hate speech or incitement to violence
-- Contenus choquants, gore ou dangereux
+- Shocking, gory, or dangerous content
-- Harcèlement et intimidation
+- Harassment and bullying
-- Usurpation d’identité
+- Identity theft
-- Spam et liens malveillants
+- Spam and malicious links

-Nous déclinons toute responsabilité en cas de non-respect de ces règles.
-Des sanctions pourront être appliquées (bannissement, interdiction d’utilisation, etc.).
+We decline all responsibility for non-compliance with these rules.
+Sanctions may be applied (ban, prohibition of use, etc.).

-## ⚙ 3 - Fonctionnalités
+## ⚙ 3 - Features
-Miyo est principalement un **chatbot**, avec plusieurs fonctionnalités additionnelles.
+Miyo is primarily a **chatbot**, with several additional features.

-### 📌 Prérequis
+### 📌 Prerequisites
-Pour assurer un bon fonctionnement, veuillez inclure :
+To ensure proper operation, please include:
-- **MuseaudeBot#2082** (optionnel)
+- **MuseaudeBot#2082** (optional)

-### 📝 Commandes principales
+### 📝 Main Orders
-- `hug` : Faire un câlin à quelqu’un
+- ‘hug’: Give someone a hug
-- `punch` : Frapper quelqu’un
+- ‘punch’: Hit someone
-- `kiss` : Embrasser quelqu’un
+- `kiss': Kissing someone
-- `trigger` : Montrer son mécontentement
+- ‘trigger’: Show dissatisfaction

-### 🎮 Commandes pour *osu!*
+### 🎮 Orders for *osu! *
-- `osulink` : Lier son compte Discord à *osu!*
+- ‘osulink’: Link your Discord account to *osu! *
-- `osuunlink` : Délier son compte
+- ‘osuunlink’: Unbind account
-- `rs` : Voir son dernier score
+- ‘rs’: See his last score
-- `osurdm` : Obtenir une beatmap aléatoire selon la difficulté
+- ‘osurdm’: Get a random beatmap by difficulty

-### 🎲 Commandes diverses
+### 🎲 Miscellaneous
-- `dice` : Lancer un dé (1-6)
+- ‘dice’: Roll a die (1-6)
-- `talk` : Générer une phrase aléatoire
+- ‘talk’: Generate a random phrase

-## 🤖 4 - Interactions du bot
+## 🤖 4 - Bot interactions
-En plus des commandes, Miyo interagit de plusieurs manières :
+In addition to the commands, Miyo interacts in several ways:

-- **IA intégrée** : Active lorsque vous mentionnez *Miyo* ou répondez à ses messages.
+- **IA integrated**: Active when you mention *Miyo* or reply to his messages.
-- **Réactions spécifiques** : Réagit à certains mots et types de médias.
+- **Specific reactions**: Reacts to certain words and media types.
-- **Réaction "feur"** : Lorsque quelqu’un termine une phrase par “quoi”, le bot répond automatiquement “feur”.
+- **Reaction "feur"**: When someone ends a sentence with “what”, the bot automatically responds “feur”.

-## 🛡 5 - Modération du bot
+## 🛡 5 - Bot moderation
-Miyo possède un système de modération intégré, avec les restrictions suivantes :
+Miyo has an integrated moderation system, with the following restrictions:

-- Blocage des liens vers des sites pornographiques connus
+- Block links to known porn sites
-- Détection et sanction du spam (muting automatique)
+- Detection and sanction of spam (automatic muting)
-- Limitation de l’abus des commandes du bot
+- Limiting the abuse of bot commands

-Ces restrictions ne peuvent pas être désactivées pour le moment.
+These restrictions cannot be disabled at this time.

-## ℹ 6 - Informations importantes
+## i 6 - Important information
-- Miyo ne peut pas rester en ligne en permanence, il est hébergé par son créateur.
+- Miyo cannot stay online all the time, it is hosted by its creator.
-- Lorsqu’il est hors ligne, les commandes ne fonctionnent pas.
+- When offline, the commands do not work.
-- Le bot est en mise à jour constante, certaines fonctionnalités peuvent être modifiées ou supprimées.
+- The bot is constantly updated, some features may be changed or removed.

 ---

-N’hésitez pas à signaler tout bug ou problème à **museau__**.
+Please report any bugs or issues to **museau__**.

 ---

-## Remerciements
+## Acknowledgements
-À Cyn, à m'avoir aidé sur certaines parties du code !
+To Cyn, for helping me with some parts of the code!